-- 1. Effluent shall not exceed 15% of influent concentration values for BOD5 & TSS. - 2.
+- 1. Effluent shall not exceed 15% and 15% of influent concentration values for BOD5 & TSS respectively. - 2.
 Sampling and reporting for total residual chlorine are only necessary if chlorine is used for disinfection, elsewhere in the treatment process, or the facility otherwise has reasonable potential to discharge chlorine.
-Otherwise, the permittee shall report NODI-9 on the DMR. - 3.
-This is a Compliance Level.
-The calculated WQBEL is 0.013 mg/L. - 4.
-This is a final effluent limitation.
-See Schedule of Compliance for any applicable interim effluent limitations.
+Otherwise, the permittee shall report NODI-9 on the DMR.